Tencent/puerts/doc/unreal/en/automatic_binding_mode.md

 - [Decorators](#decorators)

 ### Format
-For a TypeScript class to be recognised by Unreal Engine it must meet the following requirements:
+For a TypeScript class to be recognized by Unreal Engine it must meet the following requirements:

 - The class extends a U.E class (e.g UE.Character, UE.Actor, e.t.c)
 - The file name, class name and default export must all match (e.g TS_Player)